The nets are coming out of the bay

 - 2022 - all netting ceases throughout Port Phillip Bay.

-Removing commercial netting from the bay is a key commitment of the State Government's Target One Million plan for recreational fishing, which aims to grow participation to one million by 2020 and get more people fishing, more often.
+Removing commercial netting from the bay is a key commitment of the State Government's Target One Million plan for recreational fishing, which aims to get more people fishing, more often.